ethz-coss/ethz-coss.github.io/_talks/Hantao_Zhao.md

 ---
-name: Empowering Smart Cities through the Convergence of Artificial Intelligence, Virtual Reality, and Augmented Reality- A Human-Centric Approach to Urban Innovation
+name: Empowering Smart Cities through the Convergence of Artificial Intelligence, Virtual Reality, and Augmented Reality - A Human-Centric Approach to Urban Innovation
 speakers:
   - Hantao Zhao
 categories:
   - Presentation
 ---

-Empowering Smart Cities through the Convergence of Artificial Intelligence, Virtual Reality, and Augmented Reality- A Human-Centric Approach to Urban Innovation
+Empowering Smart Cities through the Convergence of Artificial Intelligence, Virtual Reality, and Augmented Reality - A Human-Centric Approach to Urban Innovation